solyoma/FalconBoard/README.md

 ![image](https://user-images.githubusercontent.com/37068759/114211459-f61df280-9960-11eb-8e57-eddca19dcf7e.png)
 # FalconBoard
-Last modified: April 15.
+Last modified: June 13.
 2021

 FalconBoard (previous name MyWhiteboard) is a cross platform open source whiteboard / blackboard application with unique features that makes it perfectly suited for classroom or for online lectures.
-It has a semi infinite canvas, unlimited drawings, unlimited undo and redo, colored pens of different width, screen capture PDF output and more (see below).
+It has a semi infinite canvas, unlimited drawings, unlimited undo and redo, colored pens of different width, screen capture, printout, PDF output and more (see below).

 The project also contains a separate viewer that only displays and prints saved drawings, but cannot modify them.